wiseman-timelord/Ubuntu24-TweakInstall/README.md

-# Ubuntu ~24 - Tweaks & Installer
+# Ubuntu 24 - Tweaks & Installer
-- Installer Script Status: Beta (Early, but working).
+- Status: Beta (needs further testing and improvement).
-- Tweaker Script Status: Alpha (Do not use, danger).

 ### Description:
-This project became 2 tools, one for install and one for tweaking.
-The Installer saves time, researching and finding the correct commands, to do basic stuff after install of `Ubuntu 24.04`, ensuring system updates and installations, are printed and errors handled.
+This project includes tool areas, system install and system tweaking and system folders.
+The Installer saves time, researching and finding the correct commands, to do basic stuff after install of `Ubuntu 24.10`, ensuring system updates and installations, are printed and errors handled.
 The tweaker script focuses on implementing Windows-like features and other tweaks, including the addition of Windows-like common commands to go along side the relating common linux commands, but also significantly reducing system security for home where reduced password security is acceptable.

 ### Features:
 - Basic OS installation includes system updates and essential tools like vim, nano, curl, wget, git, and htop.
-(Installer)
-- Intermediate OS setup installs development tools, QEMU, libvirt, GCC, GNOME tweaks, and Vulkan drivers.
-(Installer)
-- Wine libraries for better, audio, graphics, USB device, Linux integration with X11, multimedia formats, font rendering, and image formats.
-- CPU setup offers options for AMD and Intel CPU-specific tools and optimizations.
-(Installer)
-- GPU setup provides options for AMDGPU (Non-ROCm and ROCm), NVIDIA, and Intel GPU drivers and optimizations.
-(Installer)
-- The main menu dynamically updates with the status of each installation step.
 (Both)
+- Intermediate OS setup includes development tools, QEMU, libvirt, GCC, GNOME tweaks, and Vulkan drivers.
+(Both)
+- Wine libraries for enhanced audio, graphics, USB device support, Linux integration with X11, multimedia formats, font rendering, and image formats for better compatibility with Windows applications.
+(Both)
+- CPU setup offers options for AMD and Intel CPUs-specific tools and optimizations, for performance tuning.
+(Both)
+- GPU setup provides options for AMDGPU (Non-ROCm and ROCm), NVIDIA, and Intel GPU drivers and optimizations for graphics performance.
+(Both)
+- The main menu dynamically updates with the status of each installation step for user clarity.
+(Both)
-- Option to implement Windows-like commands such as dir, copy, move, del, md, rd, cls, type, where, echo, shutdown, and restart.
-(Tweaker)
+- Option to implement Windows-like commands such as dir, copy, move, del, md, rd, cls, type, where, echo, shutdown, and restart for familiar terminal use.
+(Both)
-- Option for disable sudo password prompts, AppArmor, and password complexity requirements to mimic Windows Disable, `UAC` and `Software Protection`, type actions.
-(Tweaker)
+- Option to disable sudo password prompts, AppArmor, and password complexity requirements to mimic Windows-like behavior (e.g., disabling UAC and Software Protection for ease of administration).
+(Both)
-- Windows-like features include adding basic Windows-like commands to the terminal, `cd..`, `dir`, etc. (Tweaker)
+- User folder configurations allow individual folder tweaks (e.g., Desktop, Downloads) with current paths displayed, supporting reset to defaults for personalized file organization.
+(Both)

 ### Preview:
 - The `Main Menu` for the `Installer`...